MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/plan-your-deployment/network-requirements/ipv6.md

 ### <a name="front-end-pool-and-edge-pool-configuration"></a>Configuração do pool de Front-Ends e do pool do Servidor de Borda
 <a name="FE_pool"> </a>

-A tabela a seguir mostra a matriz de suporte entre o pool do servidor Front-End e pool de servidores de borda interno.
+A tabela a seguir mostra a matriz de suporte entre o pool do servidor front-end e o pool do servidor de borda interna.

 **Matriz do Pool de Front-Ends e do Pool de Borda (Borda interna)**